Guide to the Radiology Match

 All Radiology programs are accredited and will deliver superb to good training to the residents.
 Most programs have wonderful teaching, good facilities, excellent teachers and mentors.

 Most Radiology programs in the country receive between 30-50 applications per position.
 Last year, for our thirteen positions, we received over 600 ERAS applications.
 I recommend medical students apply broadly to many programs, hopefully receive lots of invitations to interviews, then decide which interviews to go to.
-I frequently recommend most applicants apply to 25-40 Radiology residencies and a healthy number of transitional or preliminary year programs, as well.
+I frequently recommend most applicants apply to 25-40 Radiology residencies and about 10-12 transitional or preliminary year programs, as well.